-The 11,211 samples were initially screened for E. coli using an AOAC-official method for detection and enumeration.
-Presumptive E. coli-positive samples were further screened for pathogenic E. coli that harbor shiga-toxins (STEC) and enterotoxins (ETEC) (refer to Table 3) using a multiplex polymerase chain reaction (mPCR) assay developed by FDA.
-Toxin genes associated with pathogenic E. coli were found in 43 samples; however, pathogenic E. coli strains were isolated in only 9 of these samples.
-In addition to the technological differences between the detection by PCR and isolation by cultural means, several other factors influence the rate of successful isolation, including: an overwhelming amount of background microflora in comparison to a small number of target bacterial cells; differential growth rates of various bacteria; and additional growth requirements.
+The 11,508 samples were initially screened for E. coli using an AOAC-official method for detection and enumeration.
+Presumptive E. coli-positive samples were further screened for pathogenic E. coli harbor shiga-toxins (STEC) enterotoxins (ETEC) (refer to Table 3) using a multiplex polymerase chain reaction (mPCR) assay developed by FDA.
+Toxin genes associated with pathogenic E. coli were found in 48 samples.
+Successful isolation of pathogenic E. coli strains was attained for nine of these samples.
+In addition to the technological differences between the detection by PCR and isolation by cultural means, several other factors influence the rate of successful isolation including: an overwhelming amount of background microflora in comparison to a small number of target bacterial cells; differential growth rates of various bacteria; and additional growth requirements.

 The 9 isolates were sent to Pennsylvania State University for serotyping and further characterization, including 13 virulence-specific genes associated with different categories of pathogenic E. coli.
 FDA/CVM conducted tests on antimicrobial resistance and genomic fingerprinting on these isolates.
+The results of testing conducted by Pennsylvania State University and FDA/CVM are shown in Table 4.
+The ETEC isolate from cilantro was found resistant to multiple antimicrobial agents including tetracycline, sulfasoxazole, ampicillin, streptomycin and trimethoprim/sulfamethoxazole.
+The STEC isolate from cilantro was found resistant to